lichen-community-systems/flocking-core/README.md

 # Flocking Core (in Rust)

+This project is inactive and has been replaced with [Signaletic](https://github.com/continuing-creativity/signaletic), which aims to address the same issues but in written C, which was found to be more amenable to use on embedded hardware.

-This project is an early-stage effort to rewrite and redesign the core signal processing layers of [Flocking](https://flockingjs.org) in Rust.
+This project was an early-stage effort to rewrite and redesign the core signal processing layers of [Flocking](https://flockingjs.org) in Rust.
 The goal is to support instruments that can be deployed without modification across different devices and platforms, with a particular emphasis on the Web and embedded platforms such as Eurorack.

 ## Goals